 If documentation is not readily available or does not exist, the individual must be reemployed.
-However, if after reemploying the individual, documentation becomes available that shows one or more Military Leave GARID-3 reemployment requirements were not met, the employer may terminate the individual, effective immediately.
+However, if after reemploying the individual, documentation becomes available that shows one or more reemployment requirements were not met, the employer may terminate the individual, effective immediately.
 The termination does not operate retroactively.

-Questions regarding military leave should be directed to Veterans' Employment and Training Service, U.S. Department of Labor.
+Questions regarding uniformed service leave should be directed to Veterans' Employment and Training Service, U.S. Department of Labor.